bijoaja/flaskiq/README.md

 ## 📌 **DESCRIBE**

-Bijoaja is a Flask project template designed to accelerate the development of web applications based on Python Flask efficiently and structurally.
-This template is suitable as a foundation for various types of applications, ranging from information systems, backend APIs, to analytical dashboards.With a tidy structure and ready-to-use features, developers can immediately focus on business logic without having to think about the repetitive initial setup.
+<b>Bijoaja is a Flask project template designed to accelerate the development of web applications based on Python Flask efficiently and structurally.
+This template is suitable as a foundation for various types of applications, ranging from information systems, backend APIs, to analytical dashboards.With a tidy structure and ready-to-use features, developers can immediately focus on business logic without having to think about the repetitive initial setup.</b>

 ## **⚙️ Main Feature**
 - 🔁 Modular and Scalable Folder Structure